WHAT HOUSE WILL YOU BUILD ME?: FOUR (EXCERPT OF THE TEMPLE OF GOD)

 Although the “spirits of devils” will “go forth to the kings of the earth and of the whole world to gather them to the battle of that day of God Almighty” (Revelation 16:14), their efforts will serve only to more perfectly fulfill God’s victory.

-And they shall go into the holes of the rocks, and into the caves of the earth, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.
+They shall go into the holes of the rocks, and into the caves of the earth, from the terror of the LORD and the glory of His majesty, when He arises to shake the earth mightily.
 (Isaiah 2:19)

 The Jubilee is at hand.
 Because of the resistance of evildoers, the thousand-year Kingdom Age must be ushered in by means of judgment and destruction of all the works of wickedness.
 There is no manner in which the land of promise can be entered other than by violence and warfare.

 Christ is preparing His army now.
 In fact, one of the main purposes of the period of time before the appearing of Christ is the preparation of His Body for the Day of the Lord (Ephesians 6:13).

 And it shall come to pass that he who is left in Zion [tested Christians] and remains in Jerusalem will be called holy—everyone who is recorded among the living in Jerusalem.
 (Isaiah 4:3)